chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 }
 ```

-At line 3, we takes a mutable reference to `v`, the lifetime of this lifetime `'a` lasts from line 3 to line 4.
-Because this reference is last used in line 4, so the compiler considers the lifetime ends here, instead of line 6.
+At line 3, we take a mutable reference to `v`.
+The lifetime  `'a` lasts from line 3 to line 4.
+Because this reference is last used in line 4,  the compiler considers the lifetime to end here instead of extending to line 6.

-Having understanding the scope of a reference, we can now make the borrowing rules more sprcific:
+Understanding the scope of a reference allows us to refine the borrowing rules :

 1.  **At runtime**, you can have either one mutable reference or any number of immutable references to access a value
-2.  there can be multiple mutable reference existing in the same block, as long as their lifetime doens't overlaps
+2.  there can be multiple mutable references existing in the same block, as long as their lifetimes don't overlap.
-3.  a mutable reference and immutable references can exists in the same block only if the lifetime of immutable references does not overlap with the lifetime of the mutable reference
+3.  a mutable reference and immutable references can exist in the same block only if the lifetimes of the immutable references do not overlap with the lifetime of the mutable reference

-Let's play around with more examples.
+Let's explore more examples.

-### Examples violating borrowing rules {#examples-violating-borrowing-rules}
+### Examples Violating Borrowing Rules {#examples-violating-borrowing-rules}

 ```rust
 let mut s = String::from("hello");